 A toothache is a pain in or around a tooth that may be caused by numerous reasons such as tooth decay, fracture, infected gums or damaged filling which might make you think if you are using the right toothpaste.
 Tooth pains can range from mild to throbbing and constant but this is for sure that toothaches can make anyone feel miserable.
-The mechanism behind what you feel is often the same: the nerves in the pulp chamber at the centre of your affected tooth – responding to the stimuli and sending out disagreeable sensation.
+The mechanism behind what you feel is often the same: the nerves in the pulp chamber at the center of your affected tooth – responding to the stimuli and sending out disagreeable sensation.

 Misaligned teeth can press against other teeth, pushing them out of line – resulting in uncomfortable pain.
 Impacted wisdom teeth can also be extremely painful as they fester below the gum line and push other teeth against them.
 If you are also having pain in your jaw and unable to find the cause – you must consult a validated dentist.

-Teeth grinding also known as bruxism, is a very common reason for tooth, jaw or even neck related muscle pain.
+Teeth grinding also known as bruxism is a very common reason for tooth, jaw or even neck related muscle pain.
 People, who grind teeth usually do so during their sleep or stressful situations.
 And excessive teeth grinding that involves jaw clenching and grinding can result in sore jaw bones and joints, headaches and even chipped teeth.
-Only after talking to your dentist, you can get custom mouth-guard, worn during night to relieve the stress on teeth.
+Only after talking to your dentist, you can get custom mouth-guard, worn during the night to relieve the stress on teeth.

 Gum disease is characterized by a dull pain in the mouth with bleeding gums along with some toothache.
 A common cause behind this pain is inflamed gums and oral bone.
-If left untreated – teeth could be damaged and surgical measures may have to be taken to get rid of infection.
+If left untreated – teeth could be damaged and surgical measures may have to be taken to get rid of the infection.

 The most common reason for a painful toothache is tooth decay.
-It is something that can affect most of us at anytime.
+It is something that can affect most of us at any time.
 For the tooth and the surrounding area to hurt, the decay in the tooth would have to be significant enough to reach the inner layer of the tooth, a layer called dentin.
 Remember, once the dentin is damaged – the tooth becomes sensitive and a cavity is created.
-If the pain becomes sharp, the tooth decay must have reached the centre of the tooth.
+If the pain becomes sharp, the tooth decay must have reached the center of the tooth.
 The pain becomes so intense that it becomes difficult to carry on daily tasks.
 If you are also feeling the same pain, you must consult your dentist in order to avoid bigger dental issues.
-The sooner you go to doctor, the better is the result.
-Don’t delay and don’t get scared of medical procedure for relief in future
+The sooner you go to the doctor, the better is the result.
+Don’t delay and don’t get scared of the medical procedure for relief in future